kevinli03/causal/index.md

 Lecture Slides

-#### 6. Instrumental Variables I: Intuition and Estimation

-*In this lecture, I introduce the intuition behind instrumental variables, and discuss the two-stage least squares estimator*.

-Lecture Slides

-#### 7. Instrumental Variables II: Research Designs

-*In this lecture, I introduce the non-compliance research design and examiner instruments research design*.

-Lecture Slides

-#### 8. Regression Discontinuity I: Sharp Discontinuity
+#### 6. Regression Discontinuity Design

 *In this lecture, I introduce the regression discontinuity design and its sharp variant, as well as the key identification assumptions and design of RDD*.

 Lecture Slides

-#### 9. Regression Discontinuity II:  Extensions
+#### 7. Instrumental Variables Design

-*In this lecture, I expand on RDD to discuss fuzzy discontinuity designs and regression kink designs*.
+*In this lecture, I introduce the intuition behind instrumental variables, and discuss the two-stage least squares estimator*.

 Lecture Slides

-#### 10. Matching Designs
+#### 8. Selection on Observables

-*In this lecture, I discuss matching and matching-inspired designs, such as distance matching, propensity score matching, genetic matching, and regression*.
+*In this lecture, I discuss matching designs, such as distance matching, propensity score matching, and genetic matching.*

 Lecture Slides